yargs/yargs/docs/api.md

 When the option is used with a positional, use `--` to tell `yargs` to stop adding values to the array.

-For example: `-foo foo bar -- val` will be parsed as
+For example: `--foo foo bar -- val` will be parsed as
 ```javascript
 {
   foo: ['foo', 'bar'],